Yami-kani-N/ecbresistance/finalproject.md

 # Methods and file location
 - To achieve the above goals, I will download the ABCC2 gene fastq from the NBIC gene bank for each of the species I used.
 I created a mafft script to align the data set.
 I then used iqtree to create the tree after alignment.
 For a better visualization of the tree.
 I used R to edit the visuals of the tree.

-- In OSC the project names is called ecbresistance.
-Ostrinia furnacalis, Spodoptera frugiperda,  Helicoverpa zea,  Helicoverpa armigera, Plutella xylostella and Helicoverpa armigera were the six species used.
-The raw data is loctaed in ecbresistance/fastq/abcc2.fasta
+ The raw data is loctaed in ecbresistance/fastq/

-- The scripts are located in ecbresistance/scripts.
-In this floder i have the runfinal, mafft, iqtree and R scripts.
+- The scripts are located in ecbresistance/scripts.  mafft.sh, iqtree.sh and R scripts.
 The runfinal.sh has the batch job commands for the maftt and the iqtree scripts.
 The scipts are found in ecbresistance/scripts.
-I am currently working on the R scripts, The script can produce a simple tree when run in R in VSCode.
-I have been having troouble to load some packages but i hope to work on it more to add more specific detatils.
+The R script  produce a simple tree when run in R in VSCode.
+I have been having troouble to load some packages which prevented me from spending more time on it for better visualisation.
+For future jobs i would like to create my trees with bootsraps and more details.

+- The runfinal.sh file has the two batch commands to rerun the mafft and iqtree scripts.
+The R script will be pasted in the R to be run since the commands were run in R extention.
+- Ignore tree.R because that the file you sent me to learn from.